Abtindsn/Phylos/README.md

 > ```
 >
 > When omitted, the backend falls back to the server default (3).
+>
+> Bad/binary links are skipped automatically now.
+If a URL resolves to an image,
+> video, or any unsupported content type, Phylos discards it instead of inventing
+> placeholder "simulated" articles—keeping the Chronicle free of nonsense blobs.

     The FastAPI server will now be running and accessible at `http://localhost:8000`.
 You can connect to the WebSocket at `ws://localhost:8000/ws/dna-stream`.